elizabethsztan/dual_autodiff/README.md

 - Static typing .pyx files
 - Making the README.md template
 - Formatting the .rst files for Sphinx documentation
+- Creation of Dockerfile

+All of the other part of the code did not use these tools.

 ### Example Prompts Used
 - "ERROR MESSAGE What is wrong with my code?"